BetonQuest/BetonQuest/docs/Documentation/Features/Items.md

 </div>

 1. If you do not want italics, you must append `<!i>` before the name text.
-See [Minimessage Formatting](https://docs.advntr.dev/minimessage/format.html#decoration) for more information.
+See [MiniMessage Formatting](https://docs.advntr.dev/minimessage/format.html#decoration) for more information.
 2. In difference to `name` it is not italic by default and can't be changed in an amboss by players, only overridden.

 <div class="annotate" markdown>